Chapter 2 : two

 Remus, who seemed slightly more concerned about his unconscious friend than James, pushed Sally into a seat.
 “Technically, you’re also late for our Charms session, but I’ll let you off today,” he said with a wink.
 “Considering the sudden team meeting and the fact you’re on the team.
 Well done for that, by the way.
 You were brilliant.”

-Sally smiled shyly at him, and crossed her legs on the sofa, leaning forward.
+Sally smiled shyly at him, and crossed her legs on the sofa, leaning forward to listen, and wondering if she should take notes.

-“Okay,” began James, “first of all, I’m James Potter and as I’m also the Head Boy, training sessions are most often led by my wonderful vice-captain, Georgie Jones.
+“Okay,” began James, “first of all, I’m James Potter and as I’m also the Head Boy, training sessions will be probably mostly led by my wonderful vice-captain, Georgie Jones.
 She’s also the girl to see for your uniform to be resized and she’s good with helping us get discounts with other stuff and she organises basically everything.”

 From across the room, lounging on a table, Georgia lazily waved at the rest of the team.
 “All James does is look pretty,” she said, and neatly caught the inkwell that James threw at her.

 “We’ve got the first social of the team tonight, and we’re going to Hogsmeade, as per what you will come to find as usual.
-Only third-years and above allowed though, so be careful if you bring friends- as I think everyone here is above third year...
-Everyone needs to make sure they have enough sickles because me and Georgia aren’t allowed to buy ourselves drinks tonight, everyone else has to do it for us.
-All the newbies will get assigned an old guy... or gal, so don’t worry about anything really, but you have swear not to abandon your partner...”
+Only third-years and above allowed though, so be careful if you bring friends- as I think everyone here is above third year...”
 James trailed off.
 “I think that’s everything.
 Oh yeah, one more thing.
 We’re going to have the Slytherin captain watching a few of our training sessions.”

 Georgia Jones swung her legs down from her table and stood up, crossing her arms.
 “Excuse me?” she said, in a voice like ice.